Frequently Asked Questions

 7. Who can apply?

-Application can be done by any of your employees.
+The application can be completed by any of your employees.
 However the access levels will have to be confirmed a nominated Director or a Board Resolution.

 8. Can I set give account access to somebody else in my company?